feralpacket/network_commands/bgp_best_path_algorithm.md

  - `bgp enforce-first-as` is set and the update doesn’t list the neighbor AS as the first AS.
  - Paths are marked “receive only” in `sh ip bgp longer-prefixes` output.
    - `sh ip bgp 192.0.2.0 255.255.255.0 longer-prefixes`
    - Policy rejected these routes.
-However, the router stores the paths unmodified if "soft-reconfiguration inbound" is configured.
+However, the router stores the paths unmodified if `soft-reconfiguration inbound` is configured.
    - `neighbor 192.0.2.1 soft-reconfiguration inbound`
    - `bgp soft-reconfig-backup`